pablillocea/tempest-riders/content/index.md

 title: Campaign Notes
 ---
 ## ⚓ Welcome!
 I have put together this website to store and display campaign notes.
 As the campaign progresses, the archive will grow.
+All of the pictures are just a general reference and have been produced with DALL-E 3.
 >[!tldr] NEXT SESSION
 >2023-10-16, session 09.
 We pick up at the end of the celebration.
 ## 🧭 Overview